-With the approval of our Board of Directors, at any time and from time to time, the Committee may terminate, amend or modify the 2009 Plan, except that the Committee may not, without prior stockholder approval, amend the 2009 Plan in any manner that would require stockholder approval to comply with any applicable laws, rules or regulations, including increasing the number of shares available under the 2009 Plan (other than any adjustment), or permitting the Committee to extend the exercise period for an option beyond ten years from the date of grant.
-Except as may be required in the event the Committee determines an award may be subject to Section 409A of the Internal Revenue Code or as may be required to desirable to comply with applicable law, no termination, amendment or modification of the 2009 Plan may adversely affect in any material way any award granted under the 2009 Plan without the consent of the participant.
+With the approval of our Board, at any time and from time to time, the Committee may terminate, amend or modify the 2009 Plan, except that the Committee may not, without prior stockholder approval, amend the 2009 Plan in any manner that would require stockholder approval to comply with any applicable laws, rules or regulations, including increasing the number of shares available under the 2009 Plan (other than any adjustment), or permitting the Committee to extend the exercise period for an option beyond 10 years from the date of grant.
+Except as may be required in the event the Committee determines an award may be subject to Section 409A of the Code or as may be required or desirable to comply with applicable law, no termination, amendment or modification of the 2009 Plan may adversely affect in any material way any award granted under the 2009 Plan without the consent of the participant.

-Furthermore, absent approval of our stockholders, no option or SAR may be amended to reduce the exercise price or grant price of the shares subject to such option or SAR and (except as permitted under Article 11 of the 2009 Plan dealing with certain capitalization adjustments and change in control), no option or SAR may be cancelled in exchange for an option or SAR having a higher per share exercise price, and no option or SAR may be cancelled in exchange for a cash payment or another award at a time when the option or SAR has a per share exercise price that is higher than the fair market value of the shares.
+Furthermore, absent approval of our stockholders, no option or SAR may be amended to reduce the exercise price or grant price of the shares subject to such option or SAR and (except as permitted under Article 11 of the 2009 Plan dealing with certain capitalization adjustments and change in control), no option or SAR may be cancelled in exchange for cash or granted in connection with the cancellation, surrender or substitution of an option or SAR having a higher per share exercise price.